bmixonba/bmixonba.github.io/_posts/2025-05-21-Linux-Routing.md

 ```
 Figure X. The receive routine registered with the kernel.
 Details at [`net/ip_input.c`](https://github.com/torvalds/linux/blob/master/net/ipv4/ip_input.c#558)

-The `ip_rcv_core` function is primarly used to get the `skb` ready for processing further up the network stack.
-This
+The `ip_rcv_core` function is used to get the `skb` ready for processing
-includes removing padding that may have been added by the receiving network card, making sure
+further up the network stack.
+This includes removing padding that may have been
+added by the receiving network card, making sure the header length and checksum
-the header length and checksum are correct, and setting the transport layer header.
+are correct, and setting the transport layer header pointer,
+`skb->transport_header`.

 ```c
 /*